lara-amalia/se-wdp-ue/01/README.md

 # WDP3 – Exercise 1

 HTML Basics: Let's create your first small website!
-This will be a portfolio page with a startpage (index), an about me page, a subpage that lists all your development projects and a contact page.
+This will be a portfolio page with a startpage (index), an "about me" page, a sub-page with a project portfolio, and a contact page.

 ## 1 The index.html file